Warren Schatz

-During this time he started recording himself under the name Ritchie Dean, The Whispers, The Warmest Spring, The American Youth Choir, The Petrified Forrest, and Warren Schatz.
-Recording for Swirl, Imperial, Cameo/Parkway, Laurie, Tower (Capitol), Mercury, Polydor, Warner Bros.

-In 1968 he and his partner, Stephen Schlaks, produced Wilkinson Tricycle for Columbia's Date Records, Banshee for Atlantic, and Yesterday's Children for Map City.
+During that time he started recording himself under the name Ritchie Dean, The Whispers, The Warmest Spring, The American Youth Choir, The Petrified Forrest, and Warren Schatz.
+Recording for Swirl, Imperial Records, Cameo Records/Parkway, Laurie Records, Tower Records (Capitol Records), Mercury Records, Polydor Records, and Warner Brothers Records.
+In 1968 he and his partner, Stephen Schlaks, produced Wilkinson Tricycle for Columbia's Date Records, Banshee for Atlantic Records, and Yesterday's Children for Map City.

-In 1970 he signed with managers, Rachel Elkind and Walter Carlos, who just had a big hit with "Switched On Bach" and released and album in Columbia Records.
+In 1970 he signed with managers Rachel Elkind and Walter Carlos, who had just had a big hit with "Switched On Bach," and released an album on Columbia Records.
 During a performance at Budokan Hall in Tokyo, he became friends with Jukka Kuoppamaki, who brought him to Finland to tour with him.
-While living in Helsinki, he represented the U.S. At the Sopot Music Festival in Poland, where he won the Press Prize.
-For the next two years he toured throughout Eastern Europe and produced an album for Jukka on EMI and his second album for Love Records, which was also released by EMI in Sweden, Holland, Global Records in Germany, Polskie Nagrania "Muza" in Poland, Electrecord in Romania and Beverly in Brazil.
+While living in Helsinki, he represented the U.S. At the Sopot International Song Festival in Sopot, Poland, where he won the Press Prize.
+For two years he toured throughout Eastern Europe and produced an album for Kuoppamaki on EMI and his second album for Love Records, which was also released by EMI in Sweden, Holland, Global Records in Germany, Polskie Nagrania "Muza" in Poland, Electrecord in Romania and Beverly in Brazil.

 When he returned home to the U.S., he was hired as arranger by Hank Medress and Dave Appel for Tony Orlando's "To Be With You" then Frankie Valli album for Private Stock Records, which included his hit "Our Day Will Come".
 During that time Allen Stanton hired him as a song plugger at RCA's publishing company, Sumbury/Dunbar, where he signed and/or recorded Vicki Sue Robinson, The Brothers, Evelyn "Champagne" King, Fandango featuring Joe Lynn Turner, and The New York Community Choir.

-While "Turn Turn The Beat Around" was climbing the charts he was tapped by RCA's NBC network to become the on-air audio engineer for the first season of Saturday Night Live, where he stayed for nine months before he fully resumed his position at Sunbury/Dunbar.
+While "Turn The Beat Around" was climbing the charts he was tapped by RCA's NBC network to become the on-air audio engineer for the first season of Saturday Night Live, where he stayed for nine months before he fully resumed his position at Sunbury/Dunbar.

-With great success he was promoted the National VP of A&R at RCA in 1976 and was responsible for all artists on the RCA roster, from Roger Whittaker to Hall & Oates.
+With great success he was promoted to national vice president of A&R at RCA in 1976 and was responsible for all artists on the RCA roster, from Roger Whittaker to Hall & Oates.
 He signed Triumph, Bonnie Tyler, Toby Beau, Machine, Kristy and Jimmy McNichol.
 All had hits.
-He moved on to become COO and Senior VP at Ariola America, BMG's first label in the U.S.where he signed Viola Wills and Krokus, who both had hits.
+He moved on to become COO and the senior vice president at Ariola America, Bertelsmann Music Group's (BMG) first label in the U.S. where he signed Viola Wills and Krokus, who both had hits.